 Remember the hilarious pun you read earlier?
 Okay… the hilarious pun that you didn’t laugh at?
 Well, this has to do with how the heterogeneous fluid is “labeled.”

 When oncologists want to measure and detect cancer cells in a patient’s body, a typical practice is for the patient to ingest radioactive iodine or another form of a radionuclide.
 The tissues surrounding the cancer (and some of the cancer cells themselves) will absorb the radioactive material and light up on the appropriate scan (PET scan, bone scan, etc.).

 - If the cancer cells do not absorb the radioactive material, a “cold spot” can be detected in the scan.

 - If the cancer cells do absorb the radioactive material, they’ll do so at a different rate than the surrounding tissue and create a “hot spot.”

 Either way, this allows oncologists to point directly to cancer and measure its severity in a patient.

 How does this relate back to flow cytometry?
 Great question.

 Flow cytometry uses a similar principle.
 By utilizing a proper fluorescent label, otherwise known as a fluorochrome or fluorophore, you can target certain cells within a heterogeneous solution, or even target specific proteins within a cell itself.
-This can be achieved with fluorescently dyed antibodies that are highly specific that attach to cells or proteins.
-When the laser hits the desired cell, the fluorescently dyed antibody gets excited and emits photons (causing the FSC and SSC to be detected).
+This can be achieved with fluorescently dyed and labeled antibodies that are highly specific that attach to normal cells or proteins.
+When the laser light hits the desired cell, the fluorescently dyed antibody gets excited and emits photons (causing the FSC and SSC to be detected).